jasper-oh/Journey-To-Disney/README.md

 ### Why am I aiming Software Engineer in Diseny? 🧑🏻‍💻

 i don't want to start this story like, "Since I was a kid, I watched a lot of disney movies and these experience inspired me..".
 Even if this is correct, I think 98% of candidates using this sentence for their job interviews.
 So I need to figure out the unique reason why I want to be a part of Disney.
+To be honest, the way which disney look the world is pretty same with me.

 ### What should I do for starting my career in Disney as a Software Engineer? 📕